dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Winners make a habit of manufacturing their own positive expectations in advance of the event.**
+**The secret of being happy is accepting where you are in life and making the most out of everyday.**

-Brian Tracy
+Anonymous